 Sharp lines.
 Distinguished contours.
 A forward-thinking design that's still relevant decades later.
 Yes, we're talking about the New Edge Mustang, a Ford classic that's garnered tons of fans since its design was introduced with the 1999 Mustang GT.

 Don't be mistaken — this beast is more than just a pretty face.
-While the "New Edge" might not be all that "new" anymore, there are plenty of reasons why the 99-04 Mustang GT models have stood the test of time.
-Lethal Performance is here to round up the specs on this wild stallion and help you narrow down some of the best 99-04 Mustang GT performance parts and accessories to get it galloping.
+While the "New Edge" might not be all that "new" anymore, there are plenty of reasons why the 1999 to 2004 Mustang GT models have stood the test of time.
+Lethal Performance is here to round up the specs on this wild stallion and help you narrow down some of the best 99-04 Mustang GT performance parts to get it galloping.

 The fourth generation of Mustangs, known as the SN95 era, started in 1994.
 It continued until the 2004 model year, but in 1999, it was time for a design refresh.
 The 1999 Mustang GT didn't completely deviate from the look of the previous SN95s — it just looked sharper.
 The contours, creases and body lines were edgy, a result of Ford's line-wide "New Edge" stylings.
 Thus, the New Edge Mustang was born, a perfect pony for the late 90s and early 2000s.
 The following GTs fall under the New Edge banner: